jovibor/HexCtrl/README.md

 {
     EHexCreateMode  enCreateMode { EHexCreateMode::CREATE_CHILD }; //Creation mode of the HexCtrl window.
     EHexShowMode    enShowMode { EHexShowMode::ASBYTE };           //Data representation mode.
-    HEXCOLORSTRUCT  stColor { };          //All the control's colors.
+    HEXCOLORSSTRUCT stColor { };          //All the control's colors.
     HWND            hwndParent { };       //Parent window pointer. const LOGFONTW* pLogFont { };         //Font to be used, nullptr for default.
 This font has to be monospaced.
     RECT            rect { };             //Initial rect.
 If null, the window is screen centered.